TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 #### Mental Capacity
 Upon Ascension, the [[Vessel\|Vessel's]] mind will be greatly expanded, allowing a far greater capacity to think than a mortal could.
 A Shard is capable of multilocation -- being present in several places at once -- within its sphere of influence, and each manifestation is able to act independently.
 As moments can pass like years to a Shard, they can also appear to think far faster than normal minds.
 Fundamental understanding of the cosmere, to the point of [[Axi\|axi]] and anti-axi, also comes as a result.
 They are capable of even seeing the axi that make up the world.
 Their mental capacity has expanded enough that they can interpret the immense amount of information that they receive when looking into the future, and to be able to understand and interpret the world as they see all of the axi that make up matter.
 They seem to possess flawless memory, with no obvious upper limit, as [[Sazed\|Sazed]] is able to absorb the tremendous amount of knowledge in his [[Metalmind\|metalminds]].
 However, contrary to what many believe, Vessels are neither omniscient nor omnipresent.
-They can only appear at limited places at once, and can be distracted, deceived or surprised.
+They can only appear at limited places at once, and can only divide their attention so much; furthermore, they can be distracted, deceived or surprised.
 It is also possible to block a Shard's senses away from a certain area.
 They are incapable of breaking a formal contract, at least not without seriously wounding themselves.

 #### Creating Sapience
 Shards can use their power to create complex **constructs**, capable of continuing their function past the Shard's death.
 Examples of such constructs are the snapping mists of [[Preservation\|Preservation]], and the vision journal of [[Honor\|Honor]].
 Shards can also create sapient beings from their power -- this is most commonly seen on [[Roshar\|Roshar]], with its overabundance of [[Spren\|spren]].
 Many of them, like the [[Stormfather\|Stormfather]], [[Nightwatcher\|Nightwatcher]], and [[Honorspren\|honorspren]] were created by local Shards.